snehitak20/snehitak20/README.md

 ## Hi there, I'm Snehita 👋

 ## A little bit about me:
-* 💻 I am an aspiring web developer from San Francisco, CA.
+* 💻 I am a web developer from San Francisco, CA.
-* ⌨️ I recently earned my certification in Full Stack Web Development (06/2022) from UC Berkeley Extension, Coding Bootcamp.
+* ⌨ I recently earned my certification in Full Stack Web Development (06/2022) from UC Berkeley Extension, Coding Bootcamp.
 * 💉 My background is in medical sciences, and I recently graduated with a MS in Basic Medical Sciences (December 2021).
 * 🌱 I am excited to further enhance my skills in the future as part of a fast-paced, quality-driven team in order to build better experiences for users on the web!
 * 📫 Please do not hesitate to reach out!